James H. Harvey: World War II military career

-Winner of the 1949 "Top Gun Competition"
+Winner of the 1949 Top Gun Competition

+Harvey admires an F-35 Lightning II at Nellis Air Force Base on January 10, 2022.
+He was honored the next day with the unveiling of a plaque commissioned to reaffirm the accomplishments of the 332nd Fighter Group in their historic 1949 Top Gun Competition victory.

 In January 1949, the Chief of Staff of the United States Air Force sent out a directive to each Air Force group requesting their participation in an aerial weapons competition.
-Four months later, in May 1949, Harvey joined the 332nd Fighter Group Weapons three-member pilot team to compete at the U.S. Air Force's inaugural "Top Gun" team competition held at the Las Vegas Air Force Base (now Nellis Air Force Base).
+Four months later, in May 1949, Harvey represented the 332nd Fighter Group as a member a four-member pilot team to compete at the U.S. Air Force's inaugural Top Gun Competition held at the Las Vegas Air Force Base (now Nellis Air Force Base).
 A grueling 10-day event, the competition comprised six events: aerial gunnery at 20,000 feet, aerial gunnery at 12,000 feet, dive bombing, skip bombing, rocketing firing, and panel strafing.
 His team led from start to finish.

-Harvey's 332nd Fighter Group team included the 100th Squadron's First Lieutenant Harry Stewart Jr., the 300th Squadron's Captain Alva Temple, 99th Squadron's First Lieutenant Halbert Alexander (who served as an alternate pilot), and Staff Sergeant Buford A. Johnson as aircraft crew chief.
-Harvey and his team competed in P-47N Thunderbolts.
+Harvey's 332nd Fighter Group team included the 100th Squadron's First Lieutenant Harry Stewart Jr., the 301st Squadron's Captain Alva Temple, 99th Squadron's First Lieutenant Halbert Alexander (who served as an alternate pilot), and Staff Sergeant Buford A. Johnson as aircraft crew chief.
+Harvey and his team competed in P-47N Thunderbolts and won against other competing U.S. Air Force fighter group teams in far more advanced aircraft.

-The results and the three-foot-high, silver winning trophy (stashed in a Wright-Patterson Air Force Base Museum storage area for 55 years) were absent from the Air Force archives until 1995.
-Flying F-47Ns, a variant of the Republic P-47 Thunderbolt, Harvey and his team won against U.S. Air Force fighter group teams in far more advanced aircraft.
+The results of the 1949 Top Gun Competition, and a three-foot-high silver trophy—stashed in a Wright-Patterson Air Force Base Museum storage area for 55 years—were absent from the Air Force archives until 1995.
 Harvey remarked: "They knew who won, but did not want to recognize us."
+In 2004 the trophy was put on display at the National Museum of the United States Air Force.
+Harvey was honored at a ceremony on January 11, 2022, when a plaque honoring the 332nd Fighter Group's victory in the first Top Gun Competition was installed at Nellis Air Force Base.